Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-According to the World Health Organization, anxiety and depression cost the global economy $1 trillion each year, mainly due to reduced productivity.
+According to the World Health Organization, anxiety and depression cost the global economy $1 trillion each year, largely due to reduced productivity.

 Impaired decision-making

-Persistent sexual arousal can also interfere with your decision-making ability, a phenomenon colloquially called “sex brain.”
-Physiologically, sexual arousal and behaviors are linked to the limbic (primitive) system of the brain, which can override the higher-level thinking required to make decisions effectively.
+Persistent sexual arousal can also interfere with decision-making, a phenomenon sometimes referred to as “sex brain.”
+From a physiological standpoint, sexual arousal is linked to the brain’s limbic system, which can override the higher-level thinking needed to make careful, rational decisions.

 Did you find this content helpful?